antireaction/queerrights-en/docs/transrights/intro.md

 Cis people can also experience gender incongruence, which is what makes us able to conclude and empirically prove that cis people also have a gender identity - they just, like the person who was never hungry, never notice it since it's never in conflict with anything.

+> **Note**: The way this site uses the term gender incongruence and gender dysphoria is more colloquial/loose than the diagnoses of the same names, but in a similar vein.
+The main difference is that the diagnoses require for the feeling to cause clinically significant distress over a long enough period of time.
+>
+> A diagnosis of gender incongruence (ICD-11) or gender dysphoria (DSM-V), or any of the diagnoses that preceeded these ("transsexualism" in the ICD-10 or "gender identity disorder" in the DSM-IV) are commonly required to acces medical transiion (see below).

 Trans people can realize they are trans at any age.
 Some of the reasons why someone might realize they are trans later than sooner are
 - not knowing trans people exist or that transition is possible
 - repression and compensation (purposefully conforming to the gender roles of one's assigned gender)